particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 If you're wanting to save data on your Electron you should definitely consider flashing your Electron over USB instead of OTA (over-the-air).

-Assuming you've compiled and downloaded the firmware binary from [Build IDE](https://build.particle.io) by clicking the cloud button next to the file name, you should be able to use the Particle CLI, mentioned above, to flash your application firmware to your Electron *without using data.*
+Assuming you've compiled and downloaded the firmware binary from the [Web IDE](https://build.particle.io) by clicking the cloud button next to the file name, you should be able to use the Particle CLI, mentioned above, to flash your application firmware to your Electron *without using data.*

 Steps: